usc-mrel/python-ismrmrd-server/readme.md

 1. Active the new MRD environment
     ```
     micromamba activate mrd
     ```

+1. If using Windows, then install the ISMRMRD Python library through pip.
+For MacOS and Linux, this was installed through conda.
+    ```
+    pip install ismrmrd
+    ```

 To use this environment in the future, open a command prompt and run ``micromamba activate mrd``.